TUTORIALS - UE3 MODELING 1 - BASICS

 Optionally you can also configure the Lightmap information.
 For more information refer to my Lightmap tutorial.

-You're done!
-Add the staticmesh to the world by using the rightclick menu, or by holding S on the keyboard and clicking somewhere in the world.
+You’re done!
+Add the staticmesh to the world by dragging it into the scene, or by holding S on the keyboard and clicking somewhere, and be sure to save your package.

 Collision